Supporting New Zealand small businesses for 5 years.

 However, the bank rejected his application.
 This is common, as banks often have tight lending standards.

 Luckily, Kevin found another avenue.
 His accountant suggested that he look for a non-bank lender.
+Some business owners turn to unsecured loans from online or alternative lenders as an option when traditional bank financing is unavailable.
 Kevin applied for a loan and received the funds in good time.
 Within 24 hours, the money was in his account and he could buy the stock he needed.
+Managing debts responsibly is crucial for maintaining access to future financing and demonstrating creditworthiness to lenders.

 There are many available options if your business ever needs outside financing.
 You’ve just got to choose one that works.